GDPR – Can I use Legitimate Interests, or do I require consent?

-Businesses are asking us whether they need consent or can they use legitimate interests when processing their data?
+Businesses are asking us whether they need consent due to GDPR or can they use legitimate interests when processing their data?
 This is a topic which is leading to confusion and can potentially lead to some businesses operating in activity which could end in disaster.

 This article from the institute of direct and digital marketing is the best blog we have read online and this is something that Business Data Prospects completely agree with.

 Frequent questions are revolving around the re-consent of data and usually involve the best way of getting around this problem.
 However, you don’t necessarily need to do that, it definitely shouldn’t be seen as a problem.
 For over a year now, we have been publishing documents about seeing GDPR in a positive light.
 GDPR is not all about consent, it is more about processing and making sure that you are on the right lines of a legal basis and making sure you are meeting the needs of the basis.

 Another question is that if we reconsent our whole database, will we become GDPR compliant?

 Yes, true, you will become GDPR compliant, however during this you are likely to lose the large majority of your database, a large percentage of your revenue, and then only have consent to be able to send out marketing communications.
 We have seen hundreds of companies asking us (another business) to consent to their marketing, even businesses that we have never dealt with.
 People think they have no other choice than to reconsent their whole database, however there are other options to remain GDPR compliant.

 The likelihood is that you are wanting to do more than just send out marketing communications, and you are wanting to proceed with processing such as;

 - Link clicks and webpages visited